pchanial/python-for-data-scientists/_sources/ndarray.txt

 Views and copies
 ----------------

 A powerful aspect of NumPy's array model is that many operations can be performed without copying the data, which can be expensive especially when handling big datasets.
 For instance, indexing using a slice returns a view of the initial array, which mean that the initial and sliced arrays share the same memory buffer.
-This is a frequent source a confusion, so it is important to know which operations return a view or a copy.
+This is a frequent source a confusion, so it is important to know which operations return a view and which ones a copy.
 A view of an ndarray is different from a reference: even though they share the same memory buffer, the viewing and viewed ndarrays are different Python objects:

 >>> a = np.zeros(10)
 >>> b = a.view()